Vaping immediately affects vascular health and oxygen levels, study shows, even without nicotine

 Good vascular function is important because it means a person’s blood vessels are able to expand and contract so their blood can flow efficiently, delivering oxygen and nutrients to the body and removing waste.
 Poor vascular function could lead to problems like blood clots, high blood pressure and stroke.

-The research also showed that all of the people who vaped – with or without nicotine – had decreased oxygen saturation, meaning their lungs were probably taking in less oxygen.
+The research also showed that following vaping – with or without nicotine – there was a decrease in oxygen saturation, meaning their lungs were probably taking in less oxygen.

 Nabbout said the goal of the study is to help regulators as they make decisions about which of these products should stay on the market in the United States.